rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-04-explore-gamedata.md

 |2017|38|

 ## Conclusion
 Exploring a different dataset by using the techniques from the premade notebook was a fun experience.
 Everyone who did not do it missed something.
-Finding a suitable dataset was not even hard, I just openend the google dataset search and typed "gaming".
+Finding a suitable dataset was not even hard, I just openend the google dataset search and typed "game".

 [graph]: https://github.com/rubigdata/bigdata-blog-2021-joshdev-de/raw/master/docs/images/game-compatability.png "graph"